Judge Rotenberg Center: Contingent food program

 In the contingent food program, a resident's food is withheld to be used as a reward for good behavior.
-If a resident fails to meet all the goals laid out for them by the JRC each meal, they are made to discard the unearned, excess, food.
+If a resident fails to meet all the goals laid out for them by the JRC each meal (such as obedience, docility, etc), they are made to discard the unearned, excess, food.
 If the remaining food fails to meet the resident's daily minimum calorie intake (which may be as little as 20% of their prescribed calories), non-preferred make up food is dispensed to bring them up to the minimum.
 The non-preferred make up food is designed to be noxious so as to punish the resident; for example, it may be mashed up and sprinkled with liver powder.
 A 2006 investigation of the JRC concluded that the contingent food program posed an "unnecessary risk" to the residents' growth and development.

 Sensory deprivation

-A common sensory deprivation punishment involves forcing a resident to wear a helmet that restricts vision and hearing (through the use of white noise) for an extended period of time.
+A common sensory deprivation punishment involves forcing a resident to wear a spiked helmet that restricts vision and hearing (through the use of white noise and tones designed to cause extreme pain) for an extended period of time.
 The resident may also be restrained and subjected to other aversives during this time.
-In 1981, a resident died of asphyxiation during this procedure, though the punishment continues to be used.
+In 1981, a resident died of asphyxiation during this procedure after a staff member slipped a plastic bag over their head and taped it to their neck, believing that 'asphyxiation therapy' would cure them, though the punishment continues to be used.

 At least one resident was subjected to a procedure called "isolation-deprivation" in which he was restrained by the wrists and ankles for 24 hours and boxes were stacked so as to prevent him from seeing anything in the room.
-During this time he received only lettuce with mayonnaise to eat.
-On some occasions he was not allowed to use the bathroom and was forced to soil his pants.
-Furthermore, staff were directed to pinch his feet once per hour and spray him with water whenever they walked by.
+During this time he received only lettuce (dipped in urine) with rotten 6-month old mayonnaise to eat.
+On some occasions he was not allowed to use the bathroom and was forced to soil his pants and consume the results.
+Furthermore, staff were directed to pinch and cut his feet once per hour and spray him with water whenever they walked by.